sapthesh/terabox-directlink/README.md

+#This project will be archived for some time to fix the issues.

 # TeraBox Direct Link

 Just add the link the input field and click submit.
 It will give you direct link